2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - PowerPoint presentation** "Chapter 2 - Understanding Bitcoin Transactions," by @ProfEduStream: [link](https://www.canva.com/design/DAFsEcnOro8/Mz9FYdTGhsvozZOe0Y9jtw/edit?utm_content=DAFsEcnOro8&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
 - Handout** "21 Reasons to Use Bitcoin," written by @ProfEduStream: [link](https://www.canva.com/design/DAFtAR1NauQ/ZDwl2CchIJ9Gpb36N6-7iw/edit?utm_content=DAFtAR1NauQ&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

-As you can see, the possibilities are endless and obviously depend on your needs. **Don't hesitate to design new models yourself, then take a few minutes to share them with others around you so that you can save several hours of work to other communities in your country**.
-In fact, don't forget that **every community, sooner or later, will face the same issues and needs as you do.
-By sharing your resources in an open-source way, you are therefore indirectly accelerating the development of all other Bitcoin communities**.
+As you can see, the possibilities are endless and, of course, depend on your specific needs. **Don't hesitate to design new models yourself, then take a few minutes to share them with others around you so that you can save several hours of work for other communities in your country**.
+Don't forget that **every community, sooner or later, will face the same issues and needs as you do.
+By sharing your resources in an open-source manner, you are indirectly accelerating the development of all other Bitcoin communities**.

 However, when creating your graphic materials, be sure to pay attention to the dimensions expected by the social networks and communication applications you plan to use.